risckaust/risc-documentations/docs/source/1-ros-basics.rst

 .. line-block::

   ROS is an open-source, meta-operating system for your robot.
 It provides the services you would expect from an operating system, including hardware abstraction, low-level device control, implementation of commonly-used functionality, message-passing between processes, and package management.
 It also provides tools and libraries for obtaining, building, writing, and running code across multiple computers.
-ROS is similar in some respects to 'robot frameworks, such as Player, YARP, Orocos, CARMEN, Orca, MOOS, and Microsoft Robotics Studio.

 System Setup
 ^^^^^^^^